 – George W. Bush

-The journey to peace really is a mighty mountain.
+The journey of life really is a mighty mountain.

 I like to think of our problems as landmarks of progress.